araij/araij.github.io/README.md

 # 新井 淳也 (ARAI Junya)

-Senior Research Engineer at the Computer and Data Science Laboratories, Nippon Telegraph and Telephone Corporation (NTT).
+Senior Research Engineer at the Computer and Data Science Laboratories, NTT, Inc. (formerly Nippon Telegraph and Telephone Corporation).

 I received a Bachelor of Science and a Master of Information Science and Technology from the University of Tokyo in 2011 and 2013, respectively.
 After joining NTT in 2013, I received a Ph.D. in Information Science from Osaka University in 2019.
 My research interests include parallel distributed computing and graph algorithms.
 I am a member of the Association for Computing Machinery and the Database Society of Japan.